 - 1. Adhere the coin-cell battery to the slot on the palm-rest and keyboard assembly. - 2.
 Route the coin-cell battery cable as illustrated and connect it to the I/O board.

-- 1. Install the battery.

-- 2. Install the base cover.

-- 3. Follow the procedure in after working inside your computer.
+- 1. Install the battery (3-cell or 4-cell) based on the configuration. - 2.
+Install the base cover. - 3.
+Follow the procedure in after working inside your computer.

 Removing the coin-cell battery - discrete